 Each agent must have their own Google account.

-The Zingtree setup is all done from the My Agents area:
+The Zingtree setup is all done from Account, My Agents via the Agent Tools menu.

-First of all, add your agents to your account as follows:
+First of all, add agents to your account as follows:

 - Click Add One New Agent or Add Multiple Agents.